AtlasL1/Architech/README.md

 # Architech
 **A Python package for natural language processing.**

 > This is a recent project.
-The info in the files may be inaccurate, and the package is yet to be released in PyPI.org.
-It is currently available only in TestPyPI.
+The info in the files may be inaccurate, and the first version of the package, v0.1.1, is released on [PyPI.org](https://pypi.org/project/architech/).

 ### Features
 - Train model